biocore/qiime/doc/virtual_box.rst

   * A new window will show up.
 Click 'Next'.
   * In this screen type QIIME as the name for the virtual machine.
 Then select Linux as the Operating System, and Ubuntu as the version.
 Click Next.
   * Select the amount of RAM (memory).
 We recommend at least 1024MB, but the best option is based on your machine.
 After selecting the amount of RAM, click Next.
   * Select "Use existing hard drive", and click the folder icon next to the selector (it has a green up arrow).
-In the new window click 'Add', and locate the the virtual hard drive that was downloaded in step 2.
+In the new window click 'Add', and locate the virtual hard drive that was downloaded in step 2.
 Click Select and then click Next.
   * In the new window click Finish.

 4. Double click on the new virtual machine created -- it will be called QIIME -- to boot it for the first time.